Transport in Belgrade: Tramways and trolleys

 The first tram line was introduced in 1892.
 The current extent of the network track has been unchanged since 1988, though with some re-routings of the tram lines.
-Trams and trolleys are operated exclusively by GSP Beograd, and there are 11 regular tram lines and 7 regular trolleybus lines.
+Trams and trolleys are operated exclusively by GSP Beograd.
+Trolleybuses are confined to the right bank, while the tram network reaches the left bank, too: lines 7, 9, 11 and 13 terminate at Block 45.
+Lines 7 and 9 use the Old Sava Bridge, while lines 11 and 13 go via the newer Ada Bridge.